Objective-C 3.0 Draft Specification

 • the spec is much broader than the currently runnable subset,

-• and the remaining work is runtime completion, not hand-wavy future intent.
+• and the remaining work is reserved runtime closure until evidence moves exact rows to implemented.